raspibolt/raspibolt/guide/bonus/lightning/tunnelsats.md

 ## Configuration

  **Important notice: Tunnel⚡️Sats currently supports only one running lightning implementation at a time.
-The running lightning implementation HAS to use lightning P2P port 9735!**
+The running lightning implementation MUST use lightning P2P port 9735!**

 - After successful installation, we continue to configure the current lightning implementation.
 But before any changes happen, we create a backup: